-Think Pink Aerolite DIY guide to make sure you get this right and enjoy the benefits of a well insulated home.
+Think Pink Aerolite DIY guide to making sure you get this right and enjoy the benefits of a well-insulated home.
 How to install Think Pink Aerolite DIY is a simple guide.
 On what to do and how to make sure that you get the best out of your Think Pink Aerolite.
-The idea is to give you the basics before installing as well as making the decision on what thickness Aerolite Insulation to purchase for your application.
+The idea is to give you the basics be or installing and decide what thickness Aerolite Insulation to purchase for your application.

 How to Prepare for Aerolite DIY Insulation

-- Choose the correct Roof Insulation this is very important.
-Make sure that you purchase the correct insulation for your region.
+- Choose the correct Roof Insulation; this is very important.
+Make sure that you purchase the right insulation for your region.

 - Think Pink Aerolite DIY needs a little more prep work before getting ready to install.
-What to wear when working with fiberglass insulation like Think Pink Aerolite is up to you.
+What to wear when working with fibreglass insulation like Think Pink Aerolite is up to you.

-- In fact Welding gloves the longer ones, as well as a good dust mask and eye protection.
-As the dust from fiberglass will be airborne as well while working.
+- In fact, Welding gloves the longer ones and a good dust mask and eye protection as the dust from fibreglass will be airborne as well while working.

 How to Lay The Think Pink Aerolite DIY style on the Ceiling.

 - Now that you know what your beam widths are and you have prepped a few rolls.
 Take these cut rolls into the roof space.
 MAKE SURE NOT TO PILE THEM IN A HEAP ON TOP OF EACH OTHER AS THEY COULD DAMAGE YOUR CEILING.
 Always lay them safely and separately.